galaxyproject/galaxy-hub/src/cloudman/index.md

 ### About Galaxy CloudMan

 Galaxy CloudMan enables Galaxy to be quickly setup on cloud computing resources.
-CloudMan is a _Cloud Man_ager that orchestrates all of the steps required to provision, configure, manage, and share a Galaxy a cloud computing infrastructure using a web browser.
+CloudMan is a *Cloud Man*ager that orchestrates all of the steps required to provision, configure, manage, and share Galaxy on a cloud computing infrastructure using just a web browser.
 An instance of Galaxy CloudMan behaves like a private instance of Galaxy and offers the benefits of cloud computing resource availability, elasticity and [pay-as-you-go](http://en.wikipedia.org/wiki/Cloud_computing#Economics) resource ownership model.